A-simo/react-native-jobs/README.md

 ## 🚀 How to use

-Run:
+An application is not published at AppStore and Google Play.
+But it might be run and tested locally, following further steps:

 ```sh
 npm run start
 ```

-and follow instructions in terminal.
+Follow instructions in terminal.
-For running an application at iOS you will need an Expo Go application (availabla in AppStore).
+For running an application at iOS you will need an Expo Go application (available in AppStore).

 ![iOS screens](job_search_react_native.png)